echodgesdev/RESTClientBuilder/README.md

 RestClientBuilder - The REST client builder.

-RestClientBuilderUnitTests - A Unit test that demonstrates the usage of generated traffic C# classes
+DummyConsumer - A console app that demonstrates the usage of generated traffic C# classes

 DummyAPI - A simple API that uses Swagger